-Top tip: Instead of hashtags, focus your ad copy on limited time offers, free stuff, and calls to action.
+Top tip: Instead of hashtags, focus your ad copywriting on limited time offers, free stuff, and calls to action.

 Google Ads might just be the most restrictive when it comes to character limits – 30 characters per headline and 80 characters per product description.
 However, Google has some great tools that allow you to make the most of limited space.

 For instance, you can automatically adjust your ads to appear according to the physical location of the user through Google’s location targeting.
 Google also lets you take advantage of classic “FOMO” marketing with a countdown timer, which is just one of a set of customizers that they provide.

 Top tip: Google Ads are about people actively searching for a solution, so the ad copy should reflect how your brand solves a problem.